Chongshin University: Academics

 Undergraduate education is provided through eight departments: Social Work, Child Studies, Church Music, Early Childhood Education, History Education, English Education, Christian Education, and Theology.
 Postgraduate education is divided between the seminary and the graduate schools.
-The main graduate school offers degrees of Master of Theology (Th.M.), Master of Arts (M.A.), Master of Music (M.M.), Doctor of Theology (Th.D.) and Doctor of Philosophy (Ph.D.).
+The main graduate school offers degrees of Master of Divinity (M.Div), Master of Theology (Th.M.), Master of Arts (M.A.), Master of Music (M.M.), Doctor of Theology (Th.D.) and Doctor of Philosophy (Ph.D.).
 In addition, there are separate graduate schools of Education, Mission, and Social Work.

 History

 The school was founded as a seminary in 1901 by the Korean Presbyterian General Assembly.
 It was located in Pyongyang at the time, and known as Pyongyang Theological Seminary (평양 신학교).
 The first president was an American missionary by the name of Samuel Austin Moffett.
 The school was forced to close by the Japanese occupation government in 1938.
 It was reopened in 1948, now located in Seoul.
 A four-year college was created in 1969.
 The seminary became an accredited graduate school in 1978.
 It became a university in 1995.